Bachelor of Creative Arts (Film and Television)

 |VTAC Codes||1400516223 - Burwood (Melbourne), International full-fee paying place|

-The Bachelor of Creative Arts (Film and Television) comprehensively explores the theories, techniques and practices of screen production and screen culture.
 Film and television are multidisciplinary creative forms, so this course also provides access to the theory and practice of other creative arts including photography, animation and motion capture, drama, dance, visual arts and visual communication design.
 You can further tailor your own set of skills and knowledge by taking elective units from across the University.

 The major discipline of film and television focuses on the development of the creative and analytic skills required for successful, professional and artistic practice.
 The degree comprises study in many areas including narrative genre and structure, documentary and experimental forms, team and project management, visual language, digital cinematography and editing, sound design, high definition broadcast TV studio production, scriptwriting and short filmmaking.
-You will be exposed to a range of historical, theoretical and critical approaches to the production, reception and analysis of global screen culture.

-The course will prepare you for the opportunities and challenges of the media and creative industries by allowing cross-discipline collaboration, multi-skilling, internships, international study, and study in professional practice and entrepreneurship.
-The program draws upon the expertise of its staff – who include active film and television producers, and the industry – through special guests and casual academic staff.
+The course will prepare you for the changing opportunities and challenges of the media and creative industries by allowing cross-discipline collaboration, multi-skilling, internships, international study, and study in professional practice and entrepreneurship.
+The program draws upon the expertise of its academic staff (who are active in screen production themselves) together with special guests from industry.

 Deakin offers many courses which can be studied by distance education overseas.

-However, international students living in Australia must, in each compulsory trimester (that is, Trimesters 1 and 2), enrol in at least one unit that is offered as an on-campus unit and can, in addition enrol in online or off-campus units.
-Best practice is to enrol in mostly on-campus units in each compulsory trimester.
+However, international students living in Australia must, in each compulsory trimester (that is, Trimesters 1 and 2), enrol in at least one unit that is offered as a Campus located unit and can, in addition enrol in units offered via Cloud (online).
+International students are not permitted to do more than 25% of their total course via Cloud (online) learning.
+Best practice is to enrol in mostly Campus located units in each compulsory trimester.

-In a non-compulsory trimester (Trimester 3), international students may study online and off-campus units only.
-Note that online and off-campus units can make up no more than 25% of a total study load.
+In a non-compulsory trimester (Trimester 3), international students may study Cloud (online) units only.

 To qualify for the award of Bachelor of Creative Arts (Film and Television) a student must complete 24 credit points including: